-As in the previous section, we perform a grid search to find the best-performing set of hyperparameters using the Support Vector Classifier (SVC) available in \texttt{scikit-learn} \citep{scikit-learn}.
-The relevant parameters to optimize with SVCs and the values we explore include ($1$) the kernel that transforms the input data into a higher-dimensional feature space (Gaussian radial basis function (\texttt{rbf}) or polynomial), ($2$) \texttt{C}, a regularizer that controls the complexity of the decision boundaries ($0.1, 1, 10, 100, 1000, 10000$), and ($3$) \texttt{gamma}, which controls how much influence a single data point has ($0.001, 0.01, 0.1, 1$).
-Within the polynomial kernel function, we also search over varying degrees ($2$ and $3$).
+As in the previous section, we perform a grid search to find the best-performing set of hyperparameters using the support vector classifier (SVC) available in \texttt{scikit-learn} \citep{scikit-learn}.
+The optimized parameters and explored values include ($1$) the kernel used to transform the input data into a higher-dimensional feature space (Gaussian radial basis function, \texttt{rbf}, or polynomial); ($2$) \texttt{C}, the regularization parameter controlling the complexity of the decision boundaries ($0.1, 1, 10, 100, 1000, 10000$); and ($3$) \texttt{gamma}, which controls how much influence a single data point has ($0.001, 0.01, 0.1, 1$).
+Within the polynomial kernel function, we additionally search over varying degrees ($2$ and $3$).
 We also apply class weights to account for the class imbalance in the dataset.

-As expected, we find \texttt{rbf} to be the optimal kernel, as it offers greater flexibility in non-linear decision boundaries.
-Furthermore, the best-performing hyperparameters are \texttt{C}=$10,000$ and \texttt{gamma}$ = 0.1$, yielding a test balanced accuracy of \svcBalAcc$\%$.
-Since the optimized value of \texttt{C} is at the edge of the parameter search range, we perform an additional localized search with higher values, which still yields an optimized value of \texttt{C}=$10,000$.
+As expected, we find \texttt{rbf} to be the optimal kernel, as it offers greater flexibility in nonlinear decision boundaries.
+The best-performing hyperparameters are \texttt{C}=$10,000$ and \texttt{gamma}$ = 0.1$, yielding a test balanced accuracy of \svcBalAcc$\%$.
+Since the optimized value of \texttt{C} lies at the edge of the explored parameter range, we perform an additional localized search at higher values; however this yields an optimized value of \texttt{C}=$10,000$.